CommandHandler Specification¶

 - path (required): File path.
 If not absolute, it is joined with config.workspace_dir.

 Behavior: Resolves the path and validates it via _validate_path.
-Reads up to max_lines lines.
+Skips offset lines, then reads up to max_lines lines.
+Returns total line count in response metadata.
 Returns an error for binary files (UnicodeDecodeError).

 Returns on success: